nhsconnect/gpconnect/index.md

 * you intend to work with a suitable end-user organisation, which you may or may not have already identified

 #### Provider supplier ####
-*	you're a GP clinical data supplier, such as EMIS Health, INPS Vision, Microtest Health and TPP
+*	you're a GP clinical system supplier or are working with the NHS to become one
 *	you want to use GP Connect to enable other systems to access GP data on your system for direct patient care

 Information of particular relevance to provider suppliers is indicated within the specification.

 #### End-user organisation ####
-*	you're a clinical commissioning group (CCG) with GP practices organised in a federation or hub; you're a hospital or provider of emergency care or other care setting
+*	you're a clinical commissioning group (CCG) with GP practices organised in a federation or Primary Care Network (PCN); you're a hospital or provider of emergency care or other care setting
 *	you want to use an existing GP Connect API or commission a new, GP Connect-enabled system to access GP data from more than one GP clinical data provider to improve direct patient care

 See [Getting involved with GP Connect](https://digital.nhs.uk/services/gp-connect/getting-involved-with-gp-connect#information-for-commissioning-or-end-user-organisations).